 Content-based recommender systems are a subset of recommender systems that tailor recommendations to users by analyzing items’ intrinsic characteristics and attributes.
 These systems focus on understanding the content of items and mapping it to users’ preferences.
 By examining features such as genre, keywords, metadata, and other descriptive elements, content-based recommender systems create profiles for both users and items.

 This enables the system to make recommendations matching user preferences with items with similar content traits.
-Unlike collaborative filtering methods that rely on historical interactions among users, content-based systems operate independently, making them particularly useful in scenarios where user history is limited or unavailable.
+Unlike collaborative filtering methods that depend on historical interactions among users, content-based systems operate independently, which makes them particularly useful in scenarios where user history is limited or unavailable.
 Through this personalized approach, content-based recommender systems play a vital role in enhancing user experiences across various domains, from suggesting movies and articles to guiding users in choosing products or destinations.

 Also Read: Information Retrieval System explained in simple terms!